Locally grown flowers from York, PA

 DIY Bulk Buckets

-Contact us to plan your wedding bouquets utilizing in-season flowers.
+Contact us to plan your wedding bouquets using in-season flowers.
 A La Carte wedding florals offer high-quality, locally grown florals for pick up the day before your wedding, removing the set up and travel fees for you.
 Meeting with us the fall prior to your wedding date will ensure we plant the right flowers for your vision, but feel free to inquire at any time.

-If you’re looking to DIY your event florals, we will provide buckets of ready-to-use stems for you to arrange yourself.
+If you’re looking to DIY your event florals, we will buckets of ready-to-use stems for you to arrange yourself.
 This removes the service cost of finished bouquets but keeps the quality of fresh, local flowers.
 Bulk buckets are available by color theme only, no specific flowers are guaranteed.

 Why choose local flowers?